Monday - Friday

 Call (434) 924-5362

 Call in advance to make an appointment for faster service!

 to Student Health?

-Remember to bring your
+Remember to bring your insurance card!

 The Elson Student Health Center is a fully accredited health care facility that provides you with high quality, confidential health care.
 Our goals are to help you maintain your health through education and prevention and to restore your health when necessary by treatment of illness, injury, or stress.

 CAPS Drop-in ConsultationsDrop in services are now being offered by Counseling & Psychological Services at various locations, dates, and times around Grounds.
 More info....